adobe/aepsdk-sample-app-ios/README.md

 #### Swift

-- Navigate to the `Swift` directory, and run the following command from terminal:
+- Navigate to the `Swift` directory, and then to the `Cocoapods` directory, and run the following command from terminal:

   ```
   pod install